alehee/mapGeneratorZero/README.md

 **New updates soon...**

 ## Description
 The *mapGeneratorZero* is a small application that creates visualisation of skirmish maps based on inputed options.
 Basic output is in bitmap, but other formats possible.
-It's a side project for my mini game in Unity.
+It's a side project for my mini game in Unity, you can check it [here](https://github.com/alehee/projectZero).

 ## Used technology
 Technology I used for this project: